My Male Dog Has a Swollen Nipple

 - Allergies: if the dog is allergic to something, the nipple may swell if it has come in touch with it.

 These issues can affect male or female dogs equally.
-If you are in any doubt, contact your veterinarian to achieve a suitable diagnosis of the problem for your dog.
+If you are in any doubt, contact your veterinarian to achieve a suitable diagnosis of the problem in your dog.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.